 A while back I finally got to meet Sharon Palmer, the California farmer who has been put through hell in recent years over…milking goats.
-I interviewed her and Victoria Bloch, a chapter leader also from California, and also put through hell, where they tell how certain government officials “have a vendetta against raw milk farmers”.
+I interviewed her and Victoria Bloch, a chapter leader also from California, who has also been put through hell, where they tell how certain government officials “have a vendetta against raw milk farmers”.
 Our tax dollars at work, millions, spent chasing people over milk.
 Wait 'til you see how dangerous looking these big bad criminals are who were hauled off to jail… (Note: I didn't have a mic on so you'll see my words in the video.)

-- Aajonus Vonderplanitz PhD, key informant in prosecution of Sharon Palmer and James Stewart, found to have faked academic credentials
+- Aajonus Vonderplanitz PhD, key informant in prosecution of Sharon Palmer and James Stewart, found to have faked academic credentials.

-- If you're still here, for even MORE reading, below you can find a whole synopsis written by Joanie Blaxter, Ventura County Weston A. Price chapter leader.
+- If you're still here, for even MORE reading, below you can find a whole synopsis written by Joanie Blaxter, Ventura County Weston A. Price chapter leader:

 What Happened to ‘Our Day in Court?'

-For all the typical LA flare and splash that the arrests of Sharon Palmer, farmer and owner of Healthy Family Farms in Santa Paula,Victoria Bloch, fellow Weston Price chapter leader from the west LA/Santa Monica area, and James Stewart, owner of the Rawesome Buying Club in Los Angeles made back on Aug 3, 2011 for selling raw milk without a license and multiple other charges related to raw dairy, it sure seems like the case just quietly sank like a stone
+For all the typical LA flare and splash that the arrests of Sharon Palmer, farmer and owner of Healthy Family Farms in Santa Paula,Victoria Bloch, fellow Weston Price chapter leader from the west LA/Santa Monica area, and James Stewart, owner of the Rawesome Buying Club in Los Angeles made back on Aug 3, 2011 for selling raw milk without a license and multiple other charges related to raw dairy, it sure seems like the case just quietly sank like a stone.

 Those of us active in food politics are still wondering, what happened to our showdown in court?